 Keep in mind that using a different Editor version to open the project may result in incompatibility and file changes, for that reason it is always better to download the Unity version shown the prompt.

 Now all you have to do is to wait for the Unity Editor to open up and viola!
-You may successfully opened a downloaded Unity project.
+You have successfully opened a downloaded Unity project.

 Some problems may arise during the process mentioned above, this section will be going through the most common problems.